British Post Office scandal: Redress and compensation

 On 27 February 2024, Nick Read, Post Office CEO, told the Business and Trade Committee investigation into fair and fast redress for sub-postmasters that all of the original applicants to the Horizon shortfall scheme had been made offers and that he thought "in the region of 62%" had been settled.
 Read accepted that settlements in the overturned convictions scheme had been slow.
 Simon Recaldin, director responsible for compensation and disclosures, explained that closure of the Horizon shortfall scheme had been planned for March 2025, but a further 1,000 claims were made following the transmission of Mr Bates v The Post Office.
 The additional claims meant the closure date would have to be put back.
-Possible claims concerning Capture, a predecessor of Horizon that had been used by over 1,000 subpostmasters in the 1990s, were discussed.
+Possible claims concerning Capture, a predecessor of Horizon that had been used by more than 1,000 subpostmasters in the 1990s, were discussed.
 Remediation matters director Ricaldin told the committee that, of the eight cases of people experiencing problems with the Capture system, four had resulted in convictions and were being investigated.